OpenDSA/OpenDSA/RST/en/List/ListElement.rst

 define the elements to be of a fixed type.
 But that does not help if you want one list to store integers while another stores strings.
-A much more flexible approach is to us Java generics or C++ templates.
+A much more flexible approach is to use Java generics or C++ templates.
 In this way, the compiler will enforce that a given list will only store a single data type, while still allowing different lists to have